Hazardous Waste Label Requirements

 Why Should I Care About Proper Hazardous Waste Labeling?

 Hazardous waste, simply defined, is that waste with properties that make it dangerous or capable of having a harmful effect on human health, animals, or the environment.
-Hazardous waste is generated from many sources, ranging from the industrial manufacturing processes, laboratories and hospitals to agricultural products, even batteries.
+Hazardous waste is generated from many sources, ranging from industrial manufacturing processes, laboratories, and hospitals to agricultural products, even batteries.
 It comes in many forms, including liquids, solids, gases, and sludge.

 With so many different sources and forms, abiding by hazardous waste labeling regulations is important to both environmental protection and the safety of humans and animals.

-Failure to meet regulations can result in penalties including large fines or even imprisonment.
+Failure to meet regulations can result in penalties, including large fines or even imprisonment.

 Who is Responsible for Proper Hazardous Waste Labeling?